-Why Carbohydrates and Fats Considered High Energy Foods?
+Why are Carbohydrates and Fats Considered High Energy Foods?

-- 1 Why Carbohydrates and Fats Considered High Energy Foods?
+- 1 Why are Carbohydrates and Fats Considered High Energy Foods?

 Food is fuel.